Purpose: Learn about how you can automate your entire label creation process using shipping rules.

 How to use pattern matching

 You can now use pattern matching to further refine your shipping rules.
 Pattern matching is when a given sequence is checked to see if it contains certain characters.
-This is particularly useful for shipping rules related to postcodes or for ranges of numbers should as in product SKUs or order numbers.
+This is particularly useful for shipping rules related to postcodes or for ranges of numbers such as in product SKUs or order numbers.

 To use pattern matching, select Pattern matching as the determination for your condition.
-Enter your characters in the pattern matching field, then then apply one of four patterns as noted below directly after:
+Enter your characters in the pattern matching field, then apply one of four patterns as noted below directly after: